Travelers with Disabilities

 Unacceptable Service/Support Animals

-Delta does not accept the following as service animals or emotional support animals.
+Delta does not accept the following as trained service animals, emotional support animals, or pet in cabin animals.
 These animals pose safety and/or public health concerns.
 If you have additional questions, please contact the disability assistance line at 404-209-3434.
 For customers with hearing or speech disabilities: Dial 711

 - Sugar gliders